Essential Facts About the San Antonio, TX Right of Way Permit ($10,000) Bond

 What is the law of right of way?

-The law of right-of-way is a legal term that defines the authority and power to go through another's property.
-Easement rights are usually limited in scope, such as when one person needs access across someone else’s land for only a short period of time or just one specific purpose.
+The law of right-of-way is a legal term that defines the authority to pass through another’s property.
+Easement rights are usually limited in scope, such as when one person needs access across another person’s land for only a short period or for a specific purpose.

-National roads should have a right of way that is not less than 20 meters wide, and this minimum width may be reduced in highly urbanized areas to 15 meters.
-A 60 meter allowance for the roadway must also exist so that pedestrians can remain safe as they walk alongside traffic on either side.
+National roads should have a right-of-way at least 20 meters wide, which may be reduced to 15 meters in highly urbanized areas.
+A 60-meter allowance for the roadway must also be provided so pedestrians can remain safe as they walk alongside traffic on either side.

 Who can work in the right-of-way?